chicio/chicio.github.io/_posts/2020-12-23-rest-template-webclient-spring-boot.md

 description: "During the last months I worked a lot with Spring Boot backend applications.
 In this post I explain how you can consume a REST api from a Spring Boot application using RestTemplate and (the new) WebClient."
 date: 2020-12-23
 image: /assets/images/posts/spring-boot-rest.jpg
-tags: [java, spring, spring boot, backend, web development]
+tags: [java, kotlin, spring, spring boot, backend, web development]
 comments: true
 math: false
 seo: